Chiang Mai residential towers. Where the sinking fund decides a building's future

 The building had a sinking-fund balance sufficient to cover the next scheduled major works without a special assessment.
 The juristic person was responsive within 24 hours on email.
 The common areas matched the reported maintenance spend.
 None of those facts were visible on the listing.
 All of them mattered more than the unit's kitchen finish.

 The 3.4 million THB unit I walked away from never got to step two.
-The hidden 340,000 THB agency fee killed it at step one.
+The 340,000 THB deal-sheet agency fee killed it at step one.
 But the same building, on a quick check, also showed a juristic person who took four days to return an email and a sinking-fund balance the agent could not produce.
 Two failures, either of which would have killed the unit independently.

-The full 5-step Thailand Underwriting Protocol — sub-district, building, unit, legal, exit — sits in the product catalogue.
+The full 5-step Thailand Underwriting Protocol (sub-district, building, unit, legal, exit) sits in the product catalogue.
 The sinking-fund check lives inside the building step.
 It is one of seven sub-checks at that stage, and it is the one most often skipped.

 A Working Sinking-Fund Diligence Sequence